-Branch Details

-Branch Name

-Branch Code

-Contract Type and Code (i.e., Local NT1)

-Operator Name

-Named individual (any reference made to this individual within this document is as representative of the Operator)

-Is the Operator an absentee (i.e., managing from a distance)?
-YES/NO delete as applicable

-If so, please explain the situation with the Operator's involvement.

-If the Operator is an absentee please name the person in charge of the branch (including details of the person present at the time of the Branch Assurance visit (if applicable)).

-Appointment date

-Original appointment date (If not same as above, for example if the branch converted under Network Transformation)

-Is the contract with a Limited Company?
-YES/NO delete as applicable

-If so, please list the Director's names:

-Date Contract Signed

-Date Contract Countersigned

-Fees over last twelve months (or since opening if less than twelve months - please note time)

-Associated Retail (please refer to Preface and explain any difference with the Agreement)

-Details of registered assistants
+BRANCH DETAILS Branch Name Branch Code Contract Type and Code (i.e. Local NT1) Postmaster Name Legal entity the contract is with (if different from above) Is the Postmaster an absentee (i.e. managing from a distance)?
+YES/NO delete as applicable If so, please explain the situation with the Postmaster's involvement.
+If an audit occurred, name the person in charge present at the audit Appointment date according to current contact Original appointment date (if not same as above) Is the contract with a Limited Company?
+YES/NO delete as applicable If so, please list the names of the Directors: Is the contract guaranteed by a third party?
+YES/NO delete as applicable Guarantor Details: Date Contract Signed Date Contract Countersigned Remuneration/fees for last twelve months (or since opening if less than twelve months - please note) Associated Retail What is the date of the last trading period for this branch?